 When it comes to where to stay in Tokyo with a family, Shinjuku City Hotel N.U.T.S Tokyo is a hidden gem — located just a short distance from Gyoenmae Subway Station and only an 8-minute walk to the main Shinjuku Station.

-Rooms at this hotel can accommodate families of up to five people.
+It is one of the best hotels in Shinjuku for families as rooms at this hotel can accommodate families of up to five people.
 These rooms come with five traditional Japanese futon beds.
 For families of four, rooms come with one double and two single beds.
 Rooms also include free WiFi, TV, air conditioning and tea and coffee making facilities.
 Plus if you take them up on the offer of breakfast, they will bring it to your room at a time pre-arranged by you!

 Shinjuku-Gyoemmae is the nearest subway station at only 290 metres away, but as mentioned above, the main Shinjuku station is just 1 kilometre away, making it super convenient for getting to all the attractions in Tokyo.